brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/IncidentResponse/README.md

 This subfolder includes a comprehensive suite of PowerShell scripts designed to streamline **Active Directory (AD)** and **Windows Server** environment management during incident response.
 These tools automate and simplify a wide range of administrative tasks involving AD objects such as users, groups, and organizational units (OUs), as well as managing server functions and configurations.

-> **✨ Each script includes a graphical user interface (GUI) for enhanced user interaction.
-Scripts also generate `.log` files and export results to `.csv` files, streamlining server and workstation management processes.**
+✨ **All scripts feature a graphical user interface (GUI)** to enhance user interaction.
+Each script **generates detailed `.log` files** for operational tracking, and some of them **export results to `.csv` files** for easy integration with reporting tools.
+This makes Windows Server and Workstation management more intuitive, efficient, and user-friendly.

 ### 📜 Script Descriptions (Alphabetically Ordered)